forcedotcom/cli/releasenotes/README.md

 * NEW: Use the SFDX_DNS_TIMEOUT environment variable to configure how long the `force:org` commands wait for a response when checking if an org is connected.
 Set the variable to the number of seconds before the commands time out.
 Default value is 3.

-* CHANGE: If you fail to authorize a Salesforce org after running `auth:web:login`, we display an appropriate message in the browser to help you troubleshoot the problem.
-Previously the message appeared only at the terminal or command prompt, and users often missed it.

 * FIX: We've improved the error message returned when you run `force:user:password:generate` using API version 51.0 and EnableSetPasswordInApi is configured as a security setting in your scratch org definition file.
 EnableSetPasswordInApi is now a scratch org feature instead of a Metadata API setting.
 Here's an example of configuring it as a feature in your scratch org definition file:

     `"features": ["EnableSetPasswordInApi","MultiCurrency"],`